nitinthewiz/TheLiveblog/README.md

   This is a very simple liveblog.
 It posts to itself (sample at [Nitin Khanna's Liveblog](http://liveblog.nitinkhanna.com/) ) and to Twitter / 10Centuries / withKnown.
   It's not fancy, but it works.
 Beware, it's very easily hackable so make sure the passphrase you setup is strong.
-  If a post is >140 chars, it truncates to 75 chars and adds your liveblog link to the end.
+  If a post is >140 chars, it splits the text to 140 char tweets and posts them as a twitter thread.
+This functionality is crude and often cuts in between words, so it might not look good.
+But it works.

 Setup